The Formalwear Guide

 We strongly suggest wearing a true tuxedo (read: silk lapels and trim), while in a pinch you can generally get away with a black suit.
 Pull out your best-fitting white shirt and sharp black tie instead of a tuxedo shirt and bow tie to keep the look balanced.Shop →

 Black wool is a classic choice in formalwear, but it isn’t the only choice.
-A velvet dinner jacket or a wool flannel tuxedo are tasteful alternatives when the temperature drops.
+A velvet or wool flannel dinner jacket are tasteful alternatives when the temperature drops.
 Linen blends are a sophisticated choice for a summer wedding.Shop →

 Tux / Details To Consider